DPGAlliance/dpg-standard/standard-questions.md

         </tr>
         <tr>
             <td valign="top">9 A. Data Privacy & Security</td>
             <td valign="top">If your digital solution allows implementors to collect, store and/or distribute PII data (personally identifiable information), then you must demonstrate how the privacy, security and integrity of this data can be ensured.
-For AI systems, also consider if the training data contains PII data.
+For AI systems, also consider if the training data includes PII data.
             </td>
             <td valign="top">
                 <ul>